irishbryan/api_sports/README.md

 ## Acknowledgements

-Hat tip to [tolbkni](vultr.rb) and [GoRails](https://gorails.com/episodes/api-requests-with-faraday) for inspiration on how to structure this library.
+Hat tip to [tolbkni/vultr.rb](https://github.com/tolbkni/vultr.rb), [@excid3](https://github.com/excid3) and [GoRails](https://gorails.com/episodes/api-requests-with-faraday) for inspiration on how to structure this library.

 ## Development